micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/create_custom_transports/index.md

 }
 ```
 This function should write data to the custom transport.
 It must use
 the `destination_endpoint` members to set the data destination.
-It returns the number of Bytes written.
+It returns the number of bytes written.
 It should set `transport_rc` indicating the result of the operation.

 * **Stream-oriented mode:** The function can send up to `length` Bytes from `buffer`.